KhaledEmaraDev/xfuse/README.md

 ## Golden Image

-I haven't yet standarized a golden image, because I'm making it as I go.
-Currently, I have five directores each with a different number of entries and as such each is of a different type.
+I haven't yet standardized a golden image, because I'm making it as I go.
+Currently, I have five directories each with a different number of entries and as such each is of a different type.

 ### Filesystem configuration